Marketing Committee, Chair

 Sonja has provided volunteer leadership to Child Guidance Center for eight years, supporting the agency’s communications, grant writing and fundraising needs.
 She believes that helping children overcome obstacles early in life is key to helping them build a healthy life and a healthy community.

-Lori Pack, a licensed clinical social worker with a total of 32 years of experience at Child Guidance Center (CGC), stepped into the role of CEO in 2009.
+Lori Pack, is a licensed clinical social worker with over thirty years of experience at Child Guidance Center (CGC).
+Lori stepped into the role of CEO in 2009.
 Previously, Lori served in various roles, including licensed therapist, supervisor, university liaison and clinical director.

-In her role as CEO, she oversees 125 full- and part-time staff and students and has facilitated agency budget growth and impact from $4.3 million to $10.6 million.
+In her role as CEO, Lori oversees 125 full-time and part-time staff, as well as numeours students.
+Lori has skillfully managed CGC's growth from a $4.3 million dollar agency to close to $11 million.
 CGC’s budget is comprised of State/County contracts, foundation support, and private donors.
-Today, Child Guidance Center is listed as one of the top 100 nonprofit organizations by the Orange County Business Journal, serving the mental health needs of 4,500 youth and their family members annually with over 10 service locations.
+Today, CCG is listed as one of the top 100 nonprofit organizations in Orange County by the Orange County Business Journal, serving the complex mental health needs of 4,000+ youth and their family members annually.

 Lori earned her Master’s degree in Social Work from Columbia University, New York, and her Bachelor’s degree in Sociology from the University of California, Berkeley.
 She studied Spanish at the Institute for Bilingual Studies in Cuernavaca, Mexico.